ilyademidow/flower_shower/README.md

 How often you forgot water a home plants?
 I usually :)

-And I try to resolve this problem.
-No, I won't create a remind!
+And I tried to resolve this problem.
+No, I haven't been creating a reminds!
 I created an <b>autowatering</b>!

 It needs Raspberry Pi, soil moisture sensor module and water pomp